MetOffice/lfric_core/documentation/source/pages/main.rst

 within a scientific model.
 To support more complex applications such as the Momentum atmosphere model, other data structures exist:

+- Fields can be stored in linked-list structures called field collections, meaning that complex algorithms that take a lot of fields (including optional fields) can have more compact argument lists of field collections rather than very long lists of fields.
 - The ``modeldb`` data structure aims to fully-encapsulate all the data required to run a model such that it would be possible to run two such models in the same executable without conflict.